davidmurciego/code-review/README.md

 >Not implemented: call external billing service

 <strong>Get disbursements</strong>
->Get disbursement for a given week and merchant(optional)
+>Get disbursement from completed orders for a given week and merchant(optional)

 ### Built With
 * SpringBoot 2.6.3